 If you are successful at court, the court will order the State of Victoria to pay you compensation.
 This would come from the State of Victoria, and not from the individual police officer(s).
 The court will not make any other types of orders (e.g. the court will not order that the police officer(s) involved be disciplined).
 Although, if you have alleged that your human rights were breached, and the court agrees, the court may declare that the police officer’s actions were an unlawful violation of your human rights.

 If you lose a civil action, the court will order you to pay the State of Victoria’s legal costs; these costs can be substantial.

 Complaints about discrimination by police officers can be made, in some circumstances, to the Victorian Equal Opportunity and Human Rights Commission or to the Australian Human Rights Commission (see “Contacts”).

 You can ask Victoria Police for an ex-gratia payment.
-This is an amount of money paid in recognition that the behaviour of a police officer was morally improper.
-It is paid in circumstances where there is no legal obligation (e.g. court order) for the police to pay you.
+This is an amount of money paid in recognition that the behaviour of a police officer was improper.
+Note that Victoria Police do not have to pay you just because you have requested an ex-gratia payment.
 An ex-gratia payment will usually be less than a payment you would receive if you successfully sued the police officer(s) in court.
 You should seek legal advice before requesting an ex-gratia payment (see Legal services that can help).

 In certain circumstances, an application can be made to the Victims of Crime Assistance Tribunal (VOCAT) for compensation – even if a complaint does not result in a police officer being charged.
 The criminal act causing injury must be reported to the police for you to be eligible for compensation from VOCAT (www.vocat.vic.gov.au).
 (See also Assistance for victims of crime.)